Understanding Enzyme Reaction Rates

 Katal (kat)

-The amount of enzyme that catalyzes the conversion of one micromole of substrate per minute under specified conditions.
+A traditional unit defined as the amount of enzyme that catalyzes one micromole of substrate per minute under standard conditions.

 Michaelis-Menten Equation